ausboss/PygDiscordBot/README.md

 # Discord Tavern Style Pygmalion Chatbot
 This is a discord bot that uses Pygmalion-6B and a KoboldAI url.
 The bot now supports json files and tavern cards and will change its name and image automatically.

-# Official Discord Server
-There is no longer an Official Discord Server

 # Blip Image detection added
 ![image](https://i.imgur.com/VPzquLol.png)